Updated: Mutual Fund Breakpoints: A Break Worth Taking

 In the case of either ROAs or LOIs, you usually may credit mutual fund transactions in other related accounts, in different mutual fund classes, or in different mutual funds that are part of the same fund family, toward your discounts.
 For example, a fund may allow you to get a breakpoint discount by combining your fund purchases with those of your spouse or children.
 You also may be able to credit mutual fund transactions in retirement accounts, educational savings accounts, or in accounts at other brokerage firms.

-There are a number of steps you can take to make sure you are paying the lowest possible price for a fund that charges a front-end sales load:
+These steps can help make sure you are paying the lowest possible price for a fund that charges a front-end sales load:

 - Understand how breakpoints work.
 Read the mutual fund prospectus or statement of additional information, check a mutual fund company's website, or ask a financial professional for information on the terms and conditions of any available breakpoints.
-You can use our Fund Analyzer to calculate the impact of breakpoint discounts on your investment.
+Use our Fund Analyzer to calculate the impact of breakpoint discounts on your investment.

 - Review your mutual fund holdings.
 Before making a mutual fund purchase, review your account statements and those of your family to find amounts of investments in a particular mutual fund or family of funds to see if these transactions can be combined to obtain a breakpoint discount.
 Don't limit your review to accounts at a single brokerage firm.
 You may have related mutual fund holdings in accounts at other brokerage firms or with the mutual fund company itself that can help you reach a breakpoint discount.

-- Keep your broker informed.
-Be sure that you tell your broker about your mutual fund holdings and those of your family, including holdings at other brokers or with the mutual fund itself.
-Also tell your broker about any plans you may have for making any additional purchases.
-With this information, your broker can make sure you get all available breakpoint discounts.
+- Keep your investment professional informed.
+Be sure that you tell your broker or investment adviser about your mutual fund holdings and those of your family, including holdings outside your investment firm or with the mutual fund itself.
+Also tell your broker or adviser about any plans you may have for making any additional purchases.
+With this information, your financial professional can make sure you get all available breakpoint discounts.

 A Word About Mutual Fund Expenses